fbdtemme/bencode/_sources/usage/customization_points.rst.txt

     All customization points prefixed with :code:`bencode_` must be defined in the namespace of the type for which you want to enable a library feature.
-    These functions use ADL to identify the correct overload.
+    These functions use Argument-dependent lookup (ADL) to identify the correct overload.

 Assignment to bvalue
 --------------------